Joan73/trifork/README.rst

 The script folder contains the script that scales the given data.

-The restapi folder contains a simple tornado base Rest API.
+The restapi folder contains a simple tornado based Rest API.

 The tests folder contains all the unittest.
 Continue reading to know how to easily run the unittest.